 In the first example below, the notes of voices 1 and 2 share noteheads by default, because they are all black, undotted notes:

 By contrast, in the next example, white notes cannot share noteheads with black notes, so are offset to the right:

-To create a shared notehead, make the black eighth note invisible or change its head type to match that of the white note (as explained above):
+To create a shared notehead, change the black eighth note's head type to match that of the white note or, pre-3.5, make it invisible (as explained above):

 In certain cases, a shared notehead, when pasted to a tablature staff, may result in two separate fret marks on adjacent strings.
 To correct this, make any extraneous tablature notes invisible by selecting them and using the keyboard shortcut V (or by unchecking the "visible" option in the Inspector).

 MuseScore allows you to not only create and print a full score but also to generate individual player's parts from it.

 A part can be created from a specific instrument staff in the main score or even from a specific voice within a staff.
 This allows you to display multiple parts (e.g. Flute 1 & 2) on a single staff in the score but to extract them as separate parts.